Alfresco/docs-alfresco/content-services/latest/install/zip/tomcat.md

     2. Copy the files `alfresco.xml` and `share.xml` from the distribution zip `/web-server/conf/Catalina/localhost` to `<TOMCAT_HOME>/conf/Catalina/localhost` (or hostname).

-7. Configure mutual TLS for Solr communication.
+7. Configure Content Services for Solr communication by performing one of the following:

-    The communication with Solr is encrypted and authenticated via mutual TLS.
-For this connection, you need an additional Connector.
+    * Install with mutual TLS, where the communication with Solr is encrypted and authenticated via mutual TLS.

+    * Install without mutual TLS using HTTP with a secret word in the request header.

+    > **Note:** For more information on installing with or without mutual TLS, see [Install Alfresco Search Services]({%link search-services/latest/install/options.md %}).

+8. When installing with mutual TLS, perform the following steps to configure the Tomcat connector:

-    > **Note:** This Connector isn't used by end users.
+    > **Note:** This connector isn't used by end users.
 Its sole purpose is to handle the communication with Solr.

     1. Open the `<TOMCAT_HOME>/conf/server.xml` file.

-    2. Add the following Connector:
+    2. Add the following connector:

         ```xml
         <Connector port="8443" protocol="HTTP/1.1"